 Fabricated equipment must meet the same definition as major or capital equipment.
 Capital equipment is defined as an article of non-expendable, tangible property which:

-• has an acquisition cost that equals or exceeds $5,000**
+- has an acquisition cost that equals or exceeds the institution’s current definition of equipment**

-• is moveable and not affixed to a building or structure***
+- is movable and not affixed to a building or structure

-Fabricated costs are exempt from F&A when costs meet capital criteria and are not considered a deliverable.
-If costs do not meet capitalization criteria or are for a deliverable, the costs will be moved to an appropriate expense object code and subject to F&A.
+Some fabricated costs are exempt from F&A when costs meet capital criteria and are not considered deliverables.
+If costs do not meet capitalization criteria or are for a deliverable, they will be moved to an appropriate expense object code and are subject to F&A.

 *Models are similar to equipment but may be consumed during testing.

-**In the case of fabricated equipment, the final piece of equipment must have an acquisition cost that equals or exceeds $5,000.
+**In the case of fabricated equipment on a sponsored account (5-3), the final piece of equipment must have an acquisition cost that equals or exceeds the definition of equipment included on the current approved negotiated indirect cost rate agreement (NICRA).

 purposes).